luchsonice/2024_MLOps_1/reports/README.md

 >
 > Answer:

-When running into bugs in the project we used different things we have used print statements a lot.
-But also used pdb once to debug the code.
-However when using the debugger it said that everything was the problem.
-Which did not really help us that much.
-So we had to try removing elements in our code until we found the error.
+When running into bugs in the project we used different things we have used print statements but also used pdb,cProfile and Pytorch Lightning debugger to debug the code.
+However when using the debugger it did not result in a clear statement what the underlying problem were.
+This was due to the fact that built-in functions took much of the time and whitout changing the source code there is no way to improve (even if, the built-in functions are often already optimal).
+Another case was where we ran out of memory, giving us different results when profiling each run.
+Hence, we tried removing elements in our code until we found the error.
+Profiling added some value in this project but not as much as it could have.
-We did also run a single profiling on the code.
-The from the profiling we could see that what took the longest was function which we could not change.
-So from profiling we did not find anything we could do to make the code faster.

 ## Working in the cloud